Notes on data-driven output-feedback control of linear MIMO systems: Abstract

 \section{Abstract}

-Recent works have approached the data-driven design of output-feedback controllers for discrete-time LTI systems by constructing non-minimal state vectors composed of past inputs and outputs.
-Depending on the system's complexity (order, lag and number of inputs), it was observed in several works that such an approach presents certain limitations, but no methods were proposed to overcome them.
-In this note, we clarify these limitations and solve them by proposing the construction of (alternative) non-minimal state vectors that facilitate output-feedback control of MIMO discrete-time LTI systems.
+Recent works have approached the data-driven design of dynamic output-feedback controllers for discrete-time LTI systems by constructing non-minimal state vectors composed of past inputs and outputs.
+Depending on the system's complexity (order $n$, lag $\ell$ and number of outputs $p$), it was observed in several works that such an approach presents significant limitations.
+In particular, many works require to restrict the class of LTI systems to those satisfying the relation $p\ell=n$.
+In this note, we show how to address the general MIMO case (for which $p\ell\geq n$ in general) by constructing an alternative non-minimal state vector from data.
+Different from the existing literature, our method guarantees the satisfaction of certain rank conditions when the system is persistently excited, thereby facilitating the direct data-driven dynamic output-feedback control of MIMO systems by applying methods that were originally developed for the input-state data setting.